-NOTE: Selectors 6 through 8 are applicable to those models equipped with a built-in TAD.
+NOTE: Selector 8 is applicable to those models equipped with a built-in TAD.

 • Selectors 1 through 5: Max. waiting time for voice signal

 In the TAD mode, the equipment waits for voice signal for the time length specified by these selectors before it automatically shifts to the facsimile message receive mode or disconnects the line.